 Since 1995 Bryden Wood have sought to maintain and enhance the aspects of the architecture profession that the partners perceived as under threat from commercial pressures, and the emasculation of the profession’s status from overall design led to an aesthetic and often ‘style’ based service.
 They sought to exemplify the intimate understanding of the construction process, material and detailing whilst enhancing the strategic qualities that were historically essential in the architect’s role as lead consultant.
 Martin adjusted his focus away from developing a ‘brand-defining’ portfolio of work - that may sometimes be at the expense of the client - to a primary concern in providing the optimum solution.

-Bryden Wood’s resulting solution based strategy and fascination with a construction methodology detail-derived aesthetic has led to a faithful client base that has increased over time to include multiple ‘blue-chip’ clients across a range of sectors.
-Bryden Wood has evolved into a 175+ strong architecture and integrated design company whose activities span from analysis and business strategy through architecture and engineering.
-We have become the UK leaders in off-site design and systemisation and have lately had the opportunity to take our technology-focussed design principles to new market places including Europe, the Far East and Africa.
+Bryden Wood has evolved into a 180+ strong architecture, engineering and integrated design company whose activities span from analysis and business strategy through architecture and engineering.
+We have become the UK leaders in off-site design and systemisation and have lately had the opportunity to take our technology-focussed design principles to new market places including Europe, Russia, North America, Asia and Africa.

 Martin takes an active role in all aspects of the office but is particularly passionate regarding the integration of complimentary design skills making Bryden Wood ‘greater-than-the-sum-of-the-parts’ and exploiting the opportunities that new technologies represent both in terms of design and construction.